 - JMU X-Labs studies issues in emerging technologies with students from over 35 different majors working directly with client partners.
 In spring 2015, JMU X-Labs offered the first undergraduate drone course in Virginia.
 This has continued into multiple iterations of collaborative interdisciplinary programs and events shared across the Commonwealth, including the Unmanned Systems for Virginia Project focusing on ecological research.

 Liberty University’s School of Aeronautics trains students for employment as UAS operators or mechanics by offering a Bachelor of Science in aviation maintenance: unmanned aerial systems and a Bachelor of Science in aeronautics: unmanned aerial systems degree programs.

 Old Dominion University (ODU)

 ODU’s Frank Batten College of Engineering and Technology houses the Unmanned and Autonomous Vehicle Laboratory that was created in fall 2015 to support ongoing work in ground and flight-based unmanned and autonomous vehicle design.

 At the Virginia Modeling Analysis & Simulation Center, a research focus is virtual environments and robotics and has included work with the Naval Surface Warfare Center to partner in the Navy's unmanned surface vehicle (USV) research.

 University of Virginia (UVA)

 - The Link Lab, a Center of Excellence in cyber-physical systems (CPS) conducts research into autonomous vehicles and robotics.

-- UVA Engineering enrolled nearly 2,700 undergraduate students and 750 graduate students in 2016-2017.
-Thirty-two percent are women, compared to 19% nationally, making it the top university in the country among states' flagship universities in terms of the proportion of women earning engineering degrees.
+- UVA Engineering enrolled nearly 2,850 undergraduate students and 1,050 graduate students in 2018-2019.
+Thirty-three percent are women, compared to 21% nationally, making it the top university in the country among states' flagship universities in terms of the proportion of women earning engineering degrees.

 - UVA Engineering is focusing on the intersection of cyber-physical systems, including research into the security of unmanned systems from cyber threats.